joergschwarzwaelder/hhc2022/KTM Locations.md

 | Castle Approach | Check Balance, Approve Transfer, Test Key   |
 | Burning Ring of Fire | Check Balance, Approve Transfer, Test Key   |

-In addition it is possible to recover your own wallet's private key from Santa using the terminal at the Shenanigans.
+In addition it is possible to recover your own wallet's private key from Santa using the Santa Magic terminal at the Shenanigans.